How to Choose a Phono Cartridge for Your Turntable

 A significant step up from conical.
 The elliptical stylus contacts the groove along a narrow vertical band, allowing it to trace modulations with better precision, particularly at higher frequencies.
 Good MM cartridges commonly use elliptical styli, offering excellent value and sound quality.

-Hyperelliptical / Line Contact / Shibata
+Hyperelliptical / Line contact / Shibata

 These advanced profiles extend the contact area along the groove walls, allowing the stylus to follow groove modulations with far greater accuracy.
 This results in lower distortion, improved tracking, and reduced record wear.
 However, these shapes are more sensitive to VTA and azimuth alignment, and require more careful setup to reach their full potential.